 What kind of food does Guam have?

 Guam’s cuisine reflects their history.
 They eat a mix of Japanese, Chinese, Spanish, Filipino, American, and Chamorro foods.
+Check out What to Eat on Guam!
 Oh, and lots of native taro!

 Am I supposed to tip like I do Stateside?